florimondmanca/aiometer/README.md

 ## Installation

-_This project is still maturing.
+_This project is in beta and maturing.
 Be sure to pin any dependencies to the latest minor._

 ```bash
 pip install "aiometer==0.3.*"